The Hoover Dam

 Traveling Northshore Road Around Lake Mead

-To cap off our day, we traveled a mere 3 miles to the nearest entrance of Lake Mead.
+To cap off our day, we traveled a mere three miles to the nearest entrance of Lake Mead.

-Pro tip ~ Use your America the Beautiful Pass for free entrance to Lake Mead.
-Otherwise, a day pass costs $25.
+Insider tip: Use your America the Beautiful Pass for free entrance to Lake Mead.
+Otherwise, a day pass costs $25 (pricing subject to change).

 We were not disappointed.